 Our permaculture project is becoming a hub for learning and living permaculture on Manitoulin Island in Ontario, Canada.
-While we predominantly work with interns we also have space for travelers and people passing through who want to experience a shorter stay but still get a chance to roll up their sleeves and pitch in with the many projects evolving on site.
+While we predominantly work with interns we also have space for travellers and people passing through who want to experience a shorter stay but still get a chance to roll up their sleeves and pitch in with the many projects evolving on site.
 You will get a chance to connect and work alongside our crew of new and returning interns.
 We are a good landing spot for those who want to explore Manitoulin.

 DIY and building projects